-As part of her classroom, she has established a Writing and Publishing Center, where students can come during their lunch periods to improve their writing skills.
-Students are able to write a book, print it out and Mrs. DeGregorio binds the stories into books, complete with a hard cover made from cereal boxes and covered with wallpaper samples.
-The students' writings are submitted each year to the WQED Writer's Contest, with several Lincoln students being recognized for their original writing.
+As part of her classroom, she established a Writing and Publishing Center, where students can come during their lunch periods to improve their writing skills.
+Students are able to write and illustrate a story, print it out and Mrs. DeGregorio binds the stories into books, complete with a hard cover made from cereal boxes and covered with wallpaper samples.
+The students' writings are submitted each year to the WQED Writer's Contest, with several Lincoln students being recognized for their original writing over the years.

 "I am happy to say that I come to work every day to do a job I love," she explained.
 "The great thing about my job is that I get to see so many students and am able to dip my fingers in all areas of the curriculum.
 It is a great joy to be with all of these students."